 Your little one can play with blocks at any age.
-Find out how baby plays with blocks differently at each age and how you can help!
+Find out how kids play with blocks differently at each age in their first year, and how you can help!

 0-3 Months: Baby tracks brightly colored or patterned blocks.
 Baby may try to swipe at the blocks by 3 months.